LoanDB/loanpy/README.rst

 - extracting correspondence patterns from etymological data on the level of phonology and phonotactics
 - Predicting loanword adaptation (lateral/horizontal transfers) based on heuristics and etymological data
 - Historical reconstruction of words (vertical transfers) based on etymological data
+- Evaluating and visualising the quality of the predictive models
 - Searching for potential (old) loanwords between two languages

 This versatile toolkit has been designed with ease of use and compatibility in mind, offering a standalone, easy-to-setup, and cross-platform solution that works with Python 3.7 or higher.